fbpx

 Day 2 - Kalbarri National Park / Shell Beach / Shark Bay

-Today, you’ll take the short drive to Kalbarri National Park, where you can explore some of the park’s diverse scenery, like Murchison Gorge, Natures Window, The Loop and Z-Bend Gorge (this gorge has a steep descent, but it’s worth the effort for a refreshing swim!).
-Maybe you’d like to abseil here – an optional activity for those looking for a bit more adventure.
-After lunch with your group, visit the beautiful Shell Beach – one of only two beaches in the world made entirely from seashells.
-Tonight, you’ll get back on the road and head towards Denham and Shark Bay.
+Drive to Kalbarri National Park, where you can explore diverse scenery like Murchison Gorge, Natures Window, The Loop and Z-Bend Gorge (this gorge has a steep descent, but it’s worth the effort for the refreshing swim at the end).
+Maybe go abseiling here if you’re craving an adrenaline hit.
+After lunch with your group, you’ll visit Shell Beach – one of only two beaches in the world made entirely from seashells!
+Tonight, get back on the road and head towards Shark Bay.

-Day 6-7 - Karijini National Park
+Day 6 - Karijini National Park

-Day 10 - Dampier Peninsula / Broome
+Day 10 - Eighty Mile Beach / Broome

 Trip Dates